Preparing to Migrate TrueNAS CORE to SCALE

 Review your rsync and module service settings.
 Take note of all host path, access mode type, number of simultaneous connections, user and group IDs, allow and deny host addresses, and any auxiliary parameter settings.

-Before you configure a new rsync application like Rsync-Daemon (Rsync-d),validate that it is needed.
+Before you configure a new rsync application like Rsync Daemon (Rsync-d), validate that it is needed.
 When rsync is configured externally with SSH or using an rsync task in Data Protection > Rsync Tasks, and when Rsync Mode is set to SSH, the deprecated rsync service is not used or necessary for rsync to function.

 Migrating from TFTP Service